‘Studying in the Brass Faculty at the RCM will equip you with the skills necessary to succeed professionally in the ever-changing musical world.’

 Head of Brass, Nigel Black, joins horn players Adrianne Rooney and Sarah Johnson to talk about the opportunities RCM students enjoy.

 One-to-one lessons are at the very heart of every RCM student’s learning experience.
-The RCM’s impressive list of professors includes renowned soloists and principal players in major London ensembles, including the LSO, Philharmonia Orchestra, London Philharmonic Orchestra, London Sinfonietta and Royal Opera House Orchestra.
+The RCM’s impressive list of professors includes renowned soloists and principal players in major London ensembles, including the LSO, Philharmonia Orchestra, London Philharmonic Orchestra, London Sinfonietta and Orchestra of the Royal Opera House.
 Our world-class professors offer students not only first-rate teaching but also mentorship and networking opportunities.

 In addition to their one-to-one lessons, our students enjoy regular performance and ensemble classes, chamber coaching, orchestral playing and masterclasses with distinguished international musicians, who have included Stefan Dohr, Berlin Philharmonic Principal Horn, and German trumpet virtuoso Matthias Höfs.